 Daintree Ecolodge & Spa – Australia

 Daintree Ecolodge & Spa is located in the Daintree Rainforest, the oldest living tropical rainforest on the planet at 140 million years old.
 This magnificent, secluded paradise is home to some of the most diverse wildlife in Australia, including several species that can’t be found anywhere else.
 The eco lodge provides luxury accommodations and a one of a kind dining experience in a serene rainforest setting.
-The lodge uses energy-efficient room design, locally sourced furniture and kitchen ingredients, toiletries made from locally harvested ingredients, and more to ensure a harmonious relationship with its ancient and pristine environment.
+The lodge uses energy-efficient room design, locally sourced furniture (that can now be seen on unclutterer) and kitchen ingredients, toiletries made from locally harvested ingredients, and more to ensure a harmonious relationship with its ancient and pristine environment.

 Sal Salis Ningaloo Reef – Australia